Close Alert Banner

 Winter Maintenance Banner

-Winter is here, and the City of Stratford has a winter maintenance strategy in place that focuses on safety and mobility for both motorists and pedestrians.
+The City of Stratford has a winter maintenance strategy in place that focuses on safety and mobility for both motorists and pedestrians.
+The City's Public Works Division is responsible for roughly 200 kilometres each of roads and sidewalks in Stratford.

 • 2 articulated loaders with plow and wing attachment

-• 1 Kubota tractor with blade and box scraper – this will be used for Market Square, City parking lots and multi-use paths.
-Special composite blades will be used when clearing Market Square to help protect the brickwork
+• 1 Kubota tractor with blade and box scraper – this is used for City parking lots and multi-use pathways

 • 6 articulated sidewalk machines – able to plow and treat the sidewalk at the same time, with blower attachments used during heavier winter events